LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 image object using the :type:`image` type, then resized to 35 x 35 pixels using the `image->scale` method.
 (The optional ``-thumbnail`` parameter optimizes the image for the Web.)
 Then the image is converted to JPEG format and saved to disk using the `image->save` method.
-Finally, the new image will be displayed on the current page using an HTML ``<img>`` tag.
+Finally, the new image is displayed on the current page using an HTML ``<img>`` tag.

 This chapter explains in detail how these and other methods are used to